The Disappearance of Corinne June Groenenberg, November 1973

 Corinne Groenenberg.
 Photo from NamUs.

 Corinne's family had moved from southern CA to the Modesto area several weeks before her disappearance.
-According to the Charley Project, "Corinne's family moved from southern California to the Modesto area several weeks prior to her disappearance.
-Her mother was diagnosed with scleroderma, a rare and severe tissue disease, shortly after Corinne vanished.
+According to the Charley Project, "Corinne's mother was diagnosed with scleroderma, a rare and severe tissue disease, shortly after Corinne vanished.
 Her parents were forced to move as a result of her mother's condition.
 Corinne's parents have continued to own her childhood home.
 Her mother said that they hoped Corinne might return to see her former residence."

 Corinne's DNA and dental records are available for comparison, while her fingerprints are not.
 NamUs states that Corinne has 20 rule-outs, however she in fact has 19, as one of the entries in her exclusion list is blank.
 One of the UIDs found in WA has since been identified as Elisabeth "Lisa" Roberts.